huaminghuangtw/Evergreen-Notes/Permanent-Notes/How to use AI effectively.md

 	* [Reuse prompts with prompt files](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-files-experimental)
 	* [Personalize/Customize Copilot with instruction files](https://code.visualstudio.com/docs/copilot/copilot-customization#_custom-instructions)

-[^1]: The intended roles AI should play: Treat it as a collaborative partner—an _assistant_, _co-worker_, _helper_, _coach_, or _adviser_—not a _contractor_ to whom you completely delegate your tasks and offload your responsibilities. ==It’s important to remember: What you outsource will _atrophy_.== →「0 到 1」的突破仰賴人類的創造力，而 AI 工具則擅長將「1 到 100」的流程高效擴展。→「修潤，而非生成。」→ Surface knowledge is easy.
+[^1]: The intended roles AI should play: Treat it as a collaborative partner—an _assistant_, _co-worker_, _helper_, _coach_, or _adviser_—not a _contractor_ to whom you completely delegate your tasks and offload your responsibilities. <mark>It’s important to remember: What you outsource will _atrophy_.</mark> →「0 到 1」的突破仰賴人類的創造力，而 AI 工具則擅長將「1 到 100」的流程高效擴展。→「修潤，而非生成。」→ Surface knowledge is easy.
 Real knowledge still has to be earned.
 [^2]: The proper use of AI tools is to treat them like an intern or new grad hire.
 You can give them the work that none of the mid-tier or senior people want to do, thereby speeding up the team.
 But you will have to review their work thoroughly because there is a good chance they have no idea what they are actually doing.
 If you give them mission-critical work that demands accuracy or just let them have free rein without keeping an eye on them, it’s likely you are going to regret it.